pingcap/docs/dev/how-to/configure/initialize-cluster.md

     >
     > When the initialization job is created, the Pod for the TiDB cluster has not been created fully.
 There might be a few errors before initialization completes and Pod state becomes Completed.

-## Batch execute initialization SQL statements
+## Initialize SQL statements in batch

-You can also batch execute the SQL statements in  `tidb.initSql` for initialization.
+You can also execute the SQL statements in batch in `tidb.initSql` for initialization.
 This function by default creates some databases or tables for the cluster and performs user privilege management operations.
 For example, the following configuration automatically creates a database named `app` after the cluster creation, and grants the `developer` account full management privileges on `app`.

 {{< copyable "yaml" >}}